Reviews for Chess Programmers and Tournament Directors

 • PostgeSQL -- Fully-featured SQL database.
 Lots of documentation, add-ons, and productivity tools are available.
 Perhaps the best db choice for heavy usage.

 • HSQLDB -- Fully-featured SQL database written in Java.
 Lots of documentation, add-ons, and productivity tools are available.
-"The latest version 1.9 has the widest range of SQL standard features available in any open-source product."

 • MonetDB -- The most unknown of the mature, open-source, fully-featured databases.